Orion4622/moon-formation-triple-phase-transition/README.md

 Where does the Moon come from?

 For fifty years, the giant impact has been the default answer.

-But it does not explain the Earth–Moon isotopic identity.
-It does not explain the crustal dichotomy.
-It does not explain the 350-Myr delay of the terrestrial dynamo.
-It does not explain the Chang'e-6 olivines.
+But it fails to explain the Earth–Moon isotopic identity, the lunar crustal dichotomy, the 350-Myr delay of the terrestrial dynamo, or the Fe-rich olivines recently returned by Chang'e-6.

-This work proposes a different answer: the Moon was born from the Earth itself — not from a collision, but from the internal instability of a fully molten, rapidly rotating proto-Earth.
+This work presents a definitive, quantitative alternative: the Moon was born from the Earth itself — not from a collision, but from the internal instability of a fully molten, rapidly rotating proto-Earth.

-The logic is explicit.
+The logic is explicit and thermodynamically grounded.

 Accretion energy exceeds the energy required to melt the entire silicate mantle by a factor of ≈155.

-The proto-Earth was therefore a magma body rotating in 3.5 hours, without a Moon to stabilise it, its axis wobbling chaotically within [40°,70°] in its own frame.
+The proto-Earth was therefore a magma ocean in a body rotating every 3.5 hours, its axis wobbling chaotically within [40°,70°] in its own frame, with no Moon to stabilise it.

-A single engine — the progressive segregation of iron and nickel toward the forming core — drives three coupled transitions: the emergence of a Coherent Magmatic Torus, two to three hypersonic ejections that build the Moon layer by layer, and the delayed onset of the terrestrial dynamo (≈350 Myr, no free parameter).
+A single engine — the progressive segregation of iron and nickel toward the forming core — drives three coupled transitions: the emergence of a Coherent Magmatic Torus, two to three hypersonic ejections that build the Moon layer by layer, and the delayed onset of the terrestrial dynamo (≈350 Myr, with no free parameter).

-Every lunar layer is a frozen archive of the state of Hadean differentiation at the moment of its accretion.

 This is not a philosophical claim.

 It is a set of quantitative, falsifiable predictions.

 One or more seismic interfaces between 200 and 530 km depth — where successive layers, increasingly iron-rich toward the interior, produce a measurable echo — will be tested by Chang'e-7 in August 2026 and by Artemis III.

-Mantle ejecta from the South Pole–Aitken basin are predicted to carry a high Fe/Si signature, testable in Chang'e-6 samples and by Artemis III direct sampling.
+Ejecta from the South Pole–Aitken basin are predicted to carry a high Fe/Si signature, testable in existing Chang'e-6 samples and by future sampling.

-This version adds a distributed treatment of angular momentum transport by ejecta and a corrected, dimensionally consistent derivation of the double-well potential governing the ejection mechanism, yielding three new falsifiable predictions (P20–P22).
-It also introduces a complementary geochemical test based on the South Pole–Aitken (SPA) basin, and acknowledges two remaining limitations: impact mixing in SPA ejecta (L9) and the current absence of direct deep-mantle samples (L10) — both of which Chang'e-7 and Artemis III are expected to help address.
+This Definitive Edition introduces a fully quantified geochemical test (P6) based on the SPA basin, with an explicit falsification threshold.

+It also acknowledges two remaining limitations: impact mixing in SPA ejecta (L9) and the current absence of direct deep-mantle samples (L10).

 All hypotheses are ranked.
 All limitations are acknowledged.